-The Shopify Grow plan costs $79 per month on an annual billing cycle, or $105 per month if you pay monthly.
-It sits between Basic ($39/month annual) and Advanced ($299/month annual) in Shopify’s pricing lineup, and it’s built for store owners who are past the startup phase and selling consistently.
+The Shopify Grow plan costs $79 per month on an annual billing cycle, or $105 per month if you pay month-to-month.
+It sits between Basic ($39/month annual) and Advanced ($299/month annual) in Shopify’s current pricing lineup.
+The Grow plan is built for store owners who are past the startup phase, selling consistently, and starting to hit the limits of what Basic can do.

-If you’re doing a few thousand dollars a month in revenue, Basic’s higher transaction fees and limited staff accounts start working against you.
-The Grow plan fixes both of those problems - and adds reporting tools that actually help you make better decisions about inventory, marketing, and growth.
+If your store is doing a few thousand dollars a month in revenue, Basic’s higher transaction fees and limited staff accounts start working against you.
+Grow fixes both of those problems and adds reporting tools that help you make smarter decisions about inventory, marketing, and growth.

 Key Takeaways